 Enroll in Project Zero

 Want Amazon’s most proactive service?
 Through their Transparency program, you can order unique barcodes for your products.
-Amazon will use the data from your barcodes, along with other information like your logos and trademarks, to continuously scan their database for cases of counterfeits.
+Amazon will use the data from your barcodes, along with other information such as your logos and trademarks, to continuously scan their database for cases of counterfeits.
 You are allowed to take action against counterfeit products, without needing to get as much approval from Amazon.